guitarvydas/guitarvydas.github.io/_posts/2021-05-25-Agile Takeaways.md

 The only "good" reason to hire programmers experienced in a certain language is to maintain and upgrade existing code.
 ## Tell: Choosing Only One Programming Language
-Some aspects of the problem-solution must be force-fit into a language, if the language does not fit the problem, e.g. Relational Programming languages do not fit output formattting (well).
+If the programming language does not fit the problem, aspects of the problem-solution must be force-fit into the programming language, e.g. Relational Programming languages do not fit output formattting (well).

 The use of only one programming language is a _tell_.

-All aspects of the solution might not suit themselves to the chosen language.
+All aspects of the solution might not suit themselves to a single, chosen language.

 (Sometimes, all aspects of the solution do fit a given language.
 This is an exception, not the rule).

 The use of a single programming language - for design - is indicative of the "programmers are interchangeable" mind-set, instead of the "best-of" mind-set.
-For example, Apple Computers let the cost of their computers be determined by a "best-of features" mind-set, instead of allowing cost to drive which features are included.
+For example, Apple Computers lets the cost of their computers be determined by a "best-of features" mind-set, instead of allowing cost to drive which features are included.

 Note that I argue that PLs are cheap to build[^cheap], today.